LifeFone Medical Alert Review

 Can I take my device with me when I go on vacation?

-No matter how long you will be away, all it takes to change your system’s location while you’re on vacation is a phone call to LifeFone’s emergency response center.
+No matter how long you’ll be away, all it takes to change your system’s location is a phone call to LifeFone’s emergency response center.
 If you use the At-Home Landline system, you’ll just need to make sure your new location has a landline to continue the same protection you would get at home.

 -